TinkurLab/3D-Printing/README.md

 ## Drivers and Firmware

-See https://github.com/TinkurLab/3D-Printing or backups in /drivers in this repo.
+See https://www.anycubic.com/products/anycubic-kossel-3d-printer or backups in /drivers in this repo.
+Use Cura to update firmware.

 ## Settings